dpratchley/secws/about-the-workshop/content.md

 ## Workshop Overview ##

-This Oracle technical workshop is **FREE** for Oracle System Integrator, ISV, VAR and Platform Partners.
+This Oracle technical workshop is a complimentary offering to our customers.

-Learn directly from Oracle Database Product Management how to identify threats and remediate them by leveraging Oracle Database Security features.
+Come and learn how to identify threats and remediate them by leveraging Oracle Database Security features.
 Oracle Database Security Options are an essential part of the Oracle strategy to protect data and sensitive information in Oracle Databases and offer ways to comply with recent Data Privacy regulations such as EU GDPR.
 In this technical workshop, participants will learn from presentations and hands-on exercises about the Oracle Database Security features and options.
-This two-day workshop will cover all topics related to the main rings of data protection: preventive, detective and monitoring.
+We will cover all topics related to the main rings of data protection: preventive, detective and monitoring.

 The materials are applicable to various database releases (11gR2 through to 19c).
-It is also valid wherever the database is deployed On-Premises or in the Oracle Cloud.
-It also covers Autonomous Database Security.
+It is also valid wherever the database is deployed On-Premises or in the Oracle Cloud, and it includes coverage of Autonomous Database Security features.

 ## Workshop Requirements